Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Conclusions

-We want to thank our dear colleague Andrey Nikolaevich Ivanov, who was the main investigator of this work until he sadly passed away on December 18, 2021.
+\dataavailability{The data and illustrations presented in this study can be obtained directly from the equations.
+All data are available upon request from the corresponding author.} \acknowledgments{We want to acknowledge our dear colleague Andrey Nikolaevich Ivanov, who was the main investigator of this work until he sadly passed away on 18 December 2021.
 We see it as our professional and personal duty to honor his legacy by continuing to publish our collaborative work.
-Andrey was born on June 3, 1945 in what was then Leningrad.
-Since 1993 he was a university professor at the Faculty of Physics, named "Peter The Great St. Petersburg Polytechnic University" after Peter the Great.
+Andrey was born on 3 June 1945 in what was then Leningrad.
+Since 1993 he was a university professor at the Faculty of Physics, named “Peter The Great St. Petersburg Polytechnic University” after Peter the Great.
 Since 1995 he has been a guest professor at the Institute for Nuclear Physics at the Vienna University of Technology for several years and has been closely associated with the institute ever since.
-This is also were we met Andrey and have been collaborating with him closely over more than 20 years resulting in 40 scientific publications, see also~\cite{Ivanov:2013fca, Ivanov2013a, Ivanov2014, Ivanov2014a, Ivanov:2017mnz, Ivanov:2017wxl, Ivanov2017b, Ivanov:2018uuk, Ivanov:2018vit, Ivanov:2018vmz, Ivanov:2018qen, Ivanov:2018ngi, Ivanov:2018olo, Ivanov:2018yir, Ivanov:2019rkp, Ivanov:2019bqr, Ivanov:2020ybx, Ivanov:2021bae, Ivanov:2021lji, Ivanov:2021yhl, Ivanov:2021xkm}.
-We will miss Andrey as a personal friend and his immense wealth of ideas, scientific skills and his creativity.
-See also the \href{https://www.tuwien.at/en/phy/ati/news/test}{official obituary} for Andrey Nikolaevich Ivanov.
+This is also where we met Andrey and have been collaborating with him closely over more than 20 years, resulting in 40 scientific publications, see also~\cite{Ivanov:2013fca, Ivanov2013a, Ivanov2014, Ivanov2014a, Ivanov:2017mnz, Ivanov:2017wxl, Ivanov2017b, Ivanov:2018uuk, Ivanov:2018vit, Ivanov:2018vmz, Ivanov:2018qen, Ivanov:2018ngi, Ivanov:2018olo, Ivanov:2018yir, Ivanov:2019rkp, Ivanov:2019bqr, Ivanov:2020ybx, Ivanov:2021bae, Ivanov:2021lji, Ivanov:2021yhl, Ivanov:2021xkm, Altarawneh:2024lsf, Altarawneh:2024sxo}.
+We will miss Andrey as a personal friend for his immense wealth of ideas, scientific skills, and creativity.
+See also the {official obituary} for Andrey Nikolaevich Ivanov.

-R.H\"ollwieser is receiving funding from the program " Netzwerke 2021", an initiative of the Ministry of Culture and Science of the State of Northrhine Westphalia, in the NRW-FAIR network, funding code NW21-024-A. B 128/5-2.
 The work of M. Wellenzohn was supported by MA 23 (p.n.
 27-07 and p.n.
 30-22).
-The sole responsibility for the content of this publication lies with the authors.
+The sole responsibility for the content of this publication lies with the authors.} \conflictsofinterest{The authors declare no conflicts of interest.}